-We would also like to introduce ultratriathletes who do something special apart from victories and world records.
-This time we want to look back and dedicate ourselves to the achievements of Stephan Mayer from Farchant (Germany).
-Stephan is 50 years old and has participated in Ultra Triathlon events several times.
+Stephan Mayer from Germany is 50 years old and has participated in Ultra Triathlon events several times.
 This includes six Triple UT in Lensahn and two Double UT in Emsdetten.
 In July 2018, he organized his private Deca Ultra Triathlon in connection with a charity campaign in favor of the Mountain rescue Oberau.

 Stephan Mayer during the 1800km bike section of his private Deca Ultratriathlon Challenge.

 17.06.2020 | Text by Norbert Lüftenegger | Photo by Stephan Mayer

 Stephan, we know you as a very friendly, always laughing and positive person.
 Where do you come from and how would you describe yourself as a person?

 I come from Farchant in the south of Germany and grew up in the mountains.
 It’s close to Zugspitze, the highest mountain in Germany.
 By doing mountain sports i got contact to the Mountain Rescue Oberau.
 Doing Sport gives me always a positive attitude to real life.
 As doing Ultra Triathlon, my second passion, i love Mountain Sports by the same motivation: "I am doing it for my own."
 Just having fun and not because I have to do it.

 How do you see yourself from a sporting point of view?
 Are you the ambitious athlete who constantly wants to improve his own performance, or do you see yourself more as a pleasure athlete who simply enjoys exercise and competing time does not matter?